10 Proven Steps to LinkedIn Ads Success in 2023

 Remember the old fable about the tortoise and the hare?
 In that story, growth marketing would be the tortoise: Slow and steady wins the race.

-While performance marketing (the hare) is all about lead generation and capturing the quick sale or conversion, growth marketing strategy focuses first and foremost on engagement.
+While performance marketing (the hare) is all about lead generation and capturing a quick sale or conversion, a growth marketing strategy focuses first and foremost on engagement.

 This type of holistic, overarching marketing strategy seeks to connect with and educate both new and existing customers using thoughtfully crafted blog posts and pillar pages, email marketing campaigns, lead magnets, and other value-heavy content pieces.